zulip/zulip/docs/production/mobile-push-notifications.md

    support](https://zulip.com/help/contact-support) with the output of this command.

+1. Organizations with more than 10 users must upgrade their [plan](https://zulip.com/plans/) in order to access the Mobile Push Notification Service.
+See [plan management](#plan-management) for details.

 1. If you or your users have already set up the Zulip mobile app, you'll each need to log out of the mobile app, and log back in again in order to start getting push notifications.